 Important: Please bear in mind that the exhibits in the museum don’t have an English explanation underneath Japanese.
 A simple pamphlet, however, will be provided upon request.

-Nagahama Castle Historical Museum’s Opening Hours, Admission Fees, and Access Information
+Nagahama Castle Historical Museum’s Opening Hours, Admission Fee, and Access Information

-- It is close from the 27th of December to the 2nd of January
+- It is closed from the end of December to the beginning of January.

 - The admission fee is